 - Mash till you get a smooth, fluffy and light consistency.
 Do not mash too much as this will break down the starches more and make for a gluey, gummy texture.

-- You can always add more butter and some warm milk to get the desired consistency - for example, a little more pouring consistency in the mashed potatoes.
+- You can always add more butter and some warm milk to get the desired consistency – for example, to get a little more pouring consistency in the mashed potatoes add some more milk.

 - Sprinkle some freshly crushed black pepper and a bit of salt.
 Go easy on the salt as some saltiness will be there in the potatoes - remember we added salt while cooking potatoes.
 You can always add more salt later.